smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 Periodically (~10min) does a full sync of all upkeeps onchain state so that any potential missed / reorged state logs are accounted for.

-The registry calls the log event provider in case some log filter needs to be updated, upon registration / cancellation / config changes of an upkeep.
+The registry calls the log event provider in case some log filter needs to be updated.
-Upon startup, all upkeeps are synced from chain and the log event provider is called to update the log filters.
+Upon startup, all upkeeps are synced from chain and the log event provider is called to update all the log filters.

 **Check upkeeps**

-The registry exposes `checkUpkeep` so the runner could execute the pipeline:
+The registry exposes `checkUpkeep` so the runner could execute the pipeline taking `upkeepPayload` as an input

+- If the checkBlockNum is lagging latestBlock by more than a threshold (100 blocks) then it returns a non-retryable error
-- For log triggers verifies log is still part of chain at checkBlockNum
+- For log triggers verifies the log is still part of chain at checkBlockNum
 - Does a batch RPC call to checkUpkeep (for conditionals calls `checkUpkeep()` and for log calls `checkUpkeep(logData)`).
 - Does batch mercury fetch and callback for upkeeps that requires mercury data
 - Does batch RPC call to simulatePerformUpkeep for upkeeps that are eligible

 Returns list of results for each payload.
-Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error** can be retryable if it’s transient or non retryable e.g. in case the checkBlockNum is too old.
+Result can be **eligible** with upkeepResult / **non-eligible** with failure reason / **error**, which can be retryable if it’s transient or non retryable e.g. in case the checkBlockNum is too old.

 ### Runner

 This component is responsible for parallelizing upkeep executions and providing a single interface to different components maintaining a shared cache

 - Takes a list of upkeepPayloads, calls CheckPipeline asynchronously with upkeeps being batched in a single pipeline execution
 - Maintains in-memory cache of non-errored pipeline executions indexed on (trigger, upkeepID).
 Directly uses that result instead of a new execution if available
-- Allows for repeated calls for the same upkeep payload (trigger, upkeepID)
+- Allows for repeated calls for the same upkeep payload
 - Execution automatically fails after a timeout that was provided as argument (~10s, set by Observer)
 - A call to CheckUpkeeps on the runner is synchronous.
 A worker is spawned per a batch of upkeeps to check, and all workers needs to finish before returning.

 <aside>
-Note that because of the sync nature, we don't track pending requests, so there might be double checking of same payloads.
+Note: Because of the sync nature, we don't track pending requests, so there might be double checking of same payloads.
 Once a payload was checked, we cache the result in memory, so next time we don't need to check it again.
 </aside>

 ### Coordinator

 This component stores in-flight & confirmed reports in memory, and allows other components in the system to query that information.

-The coordinator stores inflight reports, in case of conflict - a new report is seen for the same key, it waits on the higher `checkBlockNumber`. th `Accept` function that is called from the `shouldAccept`.
+The coordinator stores inflight reports, in case of conflict - a new report is seen for the same key, it waits on the higher `checkBlockNumber`.
+The `Accept` function is called from the `shouldAccept` on the plugin.

 All keys stored expire after TTL.
-In case an item was not marked as performed, it is assumed tx got lost.
+In case an item is not marked as performed within TTL, it is assumed that the tx got lost.
+Conditionals and Log upkeeps recover from such scenarios through different logic.

 #### Conditional Coordinator

 The coordinator for conditional triggers ensures that an upkeep is performed at progressively higher blocks and tracks 'in-flight' status on transmits.
 This variant sets the last performed block higher in a local cache for an upkeepId on every transmit event.

-The coordinator stores inflight reports per upkeepID and an associated `upkeepTriggerID` for identifying transmit events.
+The coordinator stores inflight reports per `upkeepID` and an associated `upkeepTriggerID` for identifying transmit events.

 #### Log Trigger Coordinator

 The coordinator for log triggers ensures that a triggered log is performed exactly once.
-It tracks 'in-flight' status when a transmit is sent by at least one node and registers transmit events such as performed or staleReport or reorg.
+It tracks 'in-flight' status when a report is generated and registers transmit events such as performed or staleReport or reorg.

-The coordinator stores inflight reports per (upkeepID, logIdentifier) and an associated `upkeepTriggerID` for identifying transmit events.
+The coordinator stores inflight reports per `(upkeepID, logIdentifier)` and an associated `upkeepTriggerID` for identifying transmit events.

 **Transmit Events**